odan/odan.github.io/_posts/2017-04-17-rest-restful-api-quick-reference.md

 405	| Method not allowed | The request type is not allowed, e.g. /users is a resource and POST /users is a valid action but PUT /users is not.
 409 | Conflict | If resource already exists.
 422	| Unprocessable entity | Validation failed.
 The request and the format is valid, however the request was unable to process.
 For instance when sent data does not pass validation tests.
 500	| Server error | 5xx Server Error.
-An error occured on the server which was not the consumer's fault.
+An error occurred on the server which was not the consumer's fault.

 <div style="page-break-after: always; visibility: hidden">
 \pagebreak